Writing Your LinkedIn Work Experience Section (Examples + 3 Tips)

 Streamlined client communication to be more responsive and timeline management that increased staff productivity.

-Keeping in mind our tips from above, here is how that same information would look on LinkedIn:
+Keeping in mind our tips from above, here is how that same information would look on your LinkedIn experience section:

 Example of a LinkedIn experience section:

-Led a team that managed a 50+ client portfolio, launching the firm’s first app download campaign while partnering with stakeholders to minimize risk and streamline client communication.
-Increased annual revenue by 150%, and team performance by 33%.
+I led a team of 2 that managed a 50+ client portfolio.
+Together, we launched the firm’s first app download campaign while partnering with stakeholders to minimize risk and streamline client communication.
+The work we did resulted in a 150% increase in annual revenue and boosted team performance by 33%.

-Do you see the difference?
-Your LinkedIn work experience section doesn't need to be as detailed as your resume.
+Your LinkedIn experience section doesn't need to be as detailed as your resume.
 It should instead be a summary that highlights your main achievements.
+However, there are elements of crossover between these two sections.
+Take the time to study our examples and see the main differences as they are outlined above.

 Formula for changing your resume work experience for LinkedIn

-Here is a three-step formula you can follow to convert work experience from your resume to your LinkedIn:
+Follow these steps to convert work experience from your resume to your LinkedIn profile:

 Step 1: Copy the information

-Copy the work experience from your resume over to your LinkedIn profile.
-Break it up by company or position.
+Start by copying the work experience from your resume over to your LinkedIn profile.
+You should then break it up by company or position.

 Step 2: Reformat